Ubaidbutt/career/README.md

 Ubaid Butt, +31685117197, ubaidrbutt@outlook.com, https://www.linkedin.com/in/ubaidbutt/

 # Introduction
-A problem solver at heart who loves engineering solutions to complex business problems.
-I have been working for more than 6 years in diverse companies, from startups to scale-ups, building solutions ranging from ML and IoT to content management systems and cloud migrations.
-Most of my experience has been with the JavaScript technology stack, focusing on backend tools like Node.js, TypeScript, PostgreSQL, MongoDB, and AWS.
-However, I also have some familiarity with and a willingness to work with other technologies, particularly Golang, Python, and GCP.
+Curiosity and challenge are what drive me as a software engineer.
+I enjoy engineering solutions to complex problems and developing applications that are used by real customers.
+The engineering complexities motivate me to learn more and improve.
+Over the past six years, I have worked in startups, scale-ups, and corporates, tackling a diverse range of solutions from ML and IoT to content management systems and cloud migrations.
+I am a problem solver at heart who enjoys working with technology to address engineering challenges.
+My tech stack has primarily included JavaScript/TypeScript, Node.js, AWS, Python, and Azure, but I am always open to exploring new tools and technologies as needed.

 # Experience
 ## DevOps Engineer @ [Nationale Nederlanden](https://www.nn.nl/) (July, 2023 - Present)